 Safety Glasses: Will usually keep most of the sawdust and other debris out of your eyes when working.
 However, sometimes the debris can drift over the top of the glasses.
 Most only provide low-impact protection.

 Safety Goggles: Are designed to keep all debris from entering your eyes.
 They are form fitting, and fit snugly against your face, completely encompassing your eyes.
 Some types are fog resistant, and are good to use in high humidity situations.

 Full Face Shields: Offer the best full face protection as their name implies.
 A Full Face Shield is best to use if you are working with a caustic chemical that may splash you anywhere in the face.

 Welding Helmet: A must when you are welding.
 The face-plate comes in a variety of darkening shades to provide you with the best protection for your eyes from welder’s burn, as well as to protect your face from sparks.

-Fire Extinguishers: Must have pieces of Safety Equipment for every Homeowner.
+Fire Extinguishers: These are must have pieces of Safety Equipment for every Homeowner.

 Class A:B:C: For any room type extinguisher.
 Used for: wood, paper, plastics, flammable liquids and electrical equipment.

 Class K: Extinguisher is for cooking oil fires in kitchens.